63,646 Shares in Fiserv, Inc. (NASDAQ:FISV) Purchased by AGF Investments Inc.

 FISV opened at $108.62 on Friday.
 The company has a current ratio of 1.03, a quick ratio of 1.03 and a debt-to-equity ratio of 0.63.
 Fiserv, Inc. has a 1-year low of $92.81 and a 1-year high of $127.34.
 The company has a market capitalization of $71.93 billion, a PE ratio of 64.66, a PEG ratio of 1.31 and a beta of 0.89.
 The firm’s 50 day simple moving average is $112.68 and its two-hundred day simple moving average is $115.49.

 A number of equities analysts have weighed in on FISV shares.
-BNP Paribas raised shares of Fiserv from an “underperform” rating to a “neutral” rating and set a $116.00 target price for the company in a research note on Tuesday, August 10th.
-JPMorgan Chase & Co. increased their price target on shares of Fiserv from $142.00 to $145.00 and gave the company an “overweight” rating in a report on Tuesday, August 17th.
-Truist Securities cut shares of Fiserv from a “buy” rating to a “hold” rating and set a $120.00 price target on the stock. in a report on Monday, June 7th.
-TheStreet upgraded shares of Fiserv from a “c+” rating to a “b-” rating in a report on Friday, September 3rd.
-Finally, Exane BNP Paribas upgraded shares of Fiserv from an “underperform” rating to a “neutral” rating and set a $116.00 price target on the stock in a report on Tuesday, August 10th.
+Truist Securities downgraded shares of Fiserv from a “buy” rating to a “hold” rating and set a $120.00 target price for the company. in a research note on Monday, June 7th.
+Truist downgraded shares of Fiserv from a “buy” rating to a “hold” rating and set a $120.00 target price for the company. in a research note on Monday, June 7th.
+They noted that the move was a valuation call.
+Wedbush reiterated an “outperform” rating on shares of Fiserv in a report on Tuesday, July 27th.
+BNP Paribas upgraded shares of Fiserv from an “underperform” rating to a “neutral” rating and set a $116.00 price target on the stock in a report on Tuesday, August 10th.
+Finally, Rosenblatt Securities increased their price target on shares of Fiserv from $150.00 to $153.00 and gave the company a “buy” rating in a report on Wednesday, July 28th.
 Seven investment analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the stock.
 According to data from MarketBeat, the company presently has a consensus rating of “Buy” and an average target price of $130.63.

-In other news, insider Byron C. Vielehr sold 10,000 shares of the firm’s stock in a transaction on Thursday, July 15th.
+In other news, COO Guy Chiarello sold 20,000 shares of the firm’s stock in a transaction on Monday, August 23rd.
+The shares were sold at an average price of $117.64, for a total transaction of $2,352,800.00.
+Following the sale, the chief operating officer now directly owns 237,375 shares in the company, valued at approximately $27,924,795.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Byron C. Vielehr sold 10,000 shares of the firm’s stock in a transaction on Thursday, July 15th.
 The shares were sold at an average price of $109.63, for a total transaction of $1,096,300.00.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, COO Guy Chiarello sold 40,000 shares of Fiserv stock in a transaction on Thursday, August 19th.
-The shares were sold at an average price of $117.71, for a total transaction of $4,708,400.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 70,000 shares of company stock worth $8,157,500 over the last 90 days.
+Insiders sold 70,000 shares of company stock worth $8,157,500 over the last quarter.
 Insiders own 1.60% of the company’s stock.

 Fiserv Company Profile